OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

   This argument provides initial values for those parameters.
   The expression parameters can be changed after the multi topic is created (the topic expression cannot be changed).

-Once the multi topic has been created, it is used by the subscriber’s ``create_datareader()`` operation to obtain a multi topic data reader.
+Once the multi topic has been created, it is used by the subscriber's ``create_datareader()`` operation to obtain a multi topic data reader.
 This data reader is used by the application to receive the constructed samples of the resulting type.
 The manner in which these samples are constructed is described in :ref:`content_subscription_profile--how-resulting-samples-are-constructed`.